mugsiemx/belly-button-challenge/README.md

 - Chris Coyier /https://css-tricks.com/author/chriscoyier/ for randomId code
 - Plotly Graphing Libraries (mostly: https://plotly.com/python/tick-formatting/)
 - https://www.youtube.com/@WebDevSimplified for the drop down menu
+- https://www.w3schools.com/ for many coding options and details
+- https://stackoverflow.com/ for many coding options, details, and explanations as to why
-- for the challenges of coding, admiring our differing approaches, and just plain moral support my colleagues: Rhi Sehl, Molly Gac, and Julie Eremeeva my instructors: Wil Zigler, Yasmine Aitouny, and Michelle DeMars
+- for the challenges of coding, admiring our differing approaches, and just plain moral support my colleagues: Rhi Sehl, Molly Gac, and Julie Eremeeva my instructors: Wil Zigler, Yasmine Aitouny, and Michelle DeMars my graders: for being patient with grading my coding projects the BSC Learning Team, YES!!
+YOU ALL ROCK!!